theramiyer/blog/content/post/2021/are-whatsapp-chats-private.md

 The big one.

-What {{< smallcaps NDTV >}} India showed is perhaps what most people think this is about.
+What {{< abbr NDTV >}} India showed is perhaps what most people think this is about.
 But no, WhatsApp is right in saying that it cannot read your private messages---it cannot read your _private_ messages.
 Under the hood, WhatsApp uses Signal's protocol to transfer messages, which ensures end-to-end encryption.
 But, of course, since WhatsApp has not made its code open source, independent security specialists cannot verify if this is the case.

 Assuming that WhatsApp is being honest about the protocol it uses---which I think is the case---messages that you send to your friends and family are safe, including those that you send in groups.

 Then where is the problem?

 This is _not about your private messages_.
 This is about business messages.
-[In my previous post]({{< ref privacy-and-you.md >}}), I wrote about WhatsApp for Business, which also has an {{< smallcaps API >}} that businesses can use to send you messages.
+[In my previous post]({{< ref privacy-and-you.md >}}), I wrote about WhatsApp for Business, which also has an {{< abbr API >}} that businesses can use to send you messages.
 This is in cases where a business has a large number of customers, and a team manages customer communication, or in cases where the business needs to automate messaging, such as delivering account updates to you.

 WhatsApp's privacy policy says that businesses can choose to share even the messages (as in the message text) with WhatsApp (which WhatsApp can now in turn share with Facebook).

 WhatsApp and Facebook can read these messages and make sense of them.
 These messages could include anything, including what you bought, how much you bought it for, and so on.
 If your bank chooses to send you account updates over WhatsApp, good luck---now one of the two largest advertising companies---and data machines---in the world knows how much you earn every month, how much you spend where, what your investments are, etc.

 Why would businesses use WhatsApp?
-Because sending messages over WhatsApp is much more reliable, and cheaper than regular {{< smallcaps SMS >}}.
+Because sending messages over WhatsApp is much more reliable, and cheaper than regular {{< abbr SMS >}}.

 This is a problem because an advertising company knowing you like cars is one thing; knowing what car you may buy based on your financial situation is entirely another.
 Why would Facebook want this information?
 Because using this, it would place you in a specific target group, and try to sell products of that category to you.
 Advertisers can utilise this data to their benefit---this is not information you want advertisers to know (this is information you keep them guessing about).
 Sharing such information will open new possibilities for them, and create new privacy problems.